levibostian/Swapper-Android/README.md

     }

     private fun setupViews() {
-        swapper_view.apply {
-            viewMap = mapOf(
-                // `first_view` and `second_view` are children of the `SwapperView`.
-                // Here, we are mapping an ID to each view.
-                Pair(SwapperViews.FIRST_VIEW.name, first_view),
-                Pair(SwapperViews.SECOND_VIEW.name, second_view)
-            )
-            // When `SwapperView` initializes, it hides all of it's children by default.
-You must call `swapTo()` to swap to your first view. swapTo(SwapperViews.FIRST_VIEW.name) {
+        // Make sure to set the first swapping view: swapper_view.swapTo(first_view)
+        // Note: the first time you call swapTo() there will *not* be an animation.

+        // ... do stuff ....
+        // Anytime you want to swap to another View: swapper_view.swapTo(second_view) {
-                // optional callback that's called when animation is complete.
+            // optional callback when animation is done.
         }
     }

 }

-}
 ```

-* That's it!
-Now, when you want to Swapper to transition from the currently shown view to another one, call `swapTo(id)`.
-Swapper will then show the View for you.
-Swapper will even fade out the currently shown view and fade in the new view for you for a nice touch 👌.
-If you want to override the default animation, you can!

 ## Customize Swapper